Hello guest, if you read this it means you are not registered. Click here to register in a few simple steps, you will enjoy all features of our Forum.

 edit: But that said, that is not my subject on this thread.
 As you know well, the heart of my argument lies in the lexical relationships with the West-Uralic branch, it therefore has no connection with anything that could have happened before the end of the Bronze Age (at the earliest) and the Iron Age (mainly).

-JMcB and jdbreazeale like this post
+jdbreazeale and JMcB like this post

 MyHeritage: